 📋 What’s in This Guide

-- What Does Rivian Maintenance Cost Per Year?
+- How Much Does Rivian R1T Maintenance Cost Per Year?

 - The KBB Year-by-Year Cost Breakdown